Skip to main content

 Alternatives to PWLB

 North Ayrshire Council has previously raised the majority of its long-term borrowing from the PWLB but will consider long-term loans from other sources including banks, pensions and local authorities.
 The Council will also investigate the possibility of issuing bonds and similar instruments, which may offer lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
-One example of such funding is the UK Municipal Bonds Agency, an organisation which issues bonds on the capital markets and lends the proceeds to local authorities.
+An example of this is where organisations issue bonds on the capital markets and lend the proceeds to local authorities.
 As these will represent a more complex form of borrowing, any decision to borrow in this way will be the subject of a separate report to Council.

 PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield.
 The Council therefore intends to avoid this activity in order to retain its access to PWLB loans.